mtennekes/cols4all/README.md

     practical reasons: white or light grey is almost always used as background color and black for annotation.

--   With the gui (see below), a user is able to analyse characteristics of color palettes, such as color-blind-friendliness, harmony, and the presence of intense colors.
+-   The GUI enables users to analyse characteristics of color palettes, such as color-blind-friendliness, harmony, and the presence of intense colors.

+-   There is native support for **ggplot2** and **tmap** (as of the upcoming version 4).

 -   It will be possible to submit an own series of color palettes.

-There will be native support for **ggplot2** and **tmap** (as of the upcoming version 4)
+## Feedback welcome!

+-   Is everything working as expected?

+-   Do you miss certain palettes or series?

+-   Do you have ideas for improvement how to measure palette properties?

+Let us know! (via github issues)